White Bean Soup is the ultimate comfort food. Creamy, thick, and loaded with veggies, it gets its creamy texture from blended beans—no dairy required!

 Instructions

-• Add 2 tablespoons olive oil to a large pot over medium heat.
-Once oil is hot, add in diced onion, carrot, and celery.
-Cook, stirring frequently, 8–10 minutes or until onion is golden and soft.
-Add in garlic and cook, stirring constantly, for 30 seconds or until fragrant.
+• Heat 2 tablespoons olive oil in a large pot over medium heat.
+Add onion, carrot, and celery and cook, stirring often, for 8–10 minutes until the onion is golden and soft.
+Add garlic and cook for 30 seconds until fragrant.

-• Add remaining 1 tablespoon olive oil and tomato paste.
-Season to taste with salt and pepper (I add 1/2 teaspoon salt and 1/4 teaspoon pepper).
-Mix and cook, stirring frequently, 7–9 minutes or until veggies are very tender and tomato paste has become very thick/darkened in color.
-Don’t try to rush this step—veggies don’t soften much more.
-Add in thyme, rosemary, and red pepper flakes.
-Mix through.
+• Add remaining 1 tbsp oil and the tomato paste.
+Season with salt and pepper (I add 1/2 tsp salt and 1/4 tsp pepper).
+Stir and cook for 7–9 minutes until the veggies are very tender and the tomato paste is thick and darkened.
+Don’t rush this step!
+Add the thyme, rosemary, and red pepper flakes.
+Stir to combine.

-• Slowly pour in vegetable stock while scraping the bottom of the pan to release any browned bits.
-Add in drained and rinsed beans and stir.
-Bring soup to a boil, then lower heat until soup is very gently simmering.
-Simmer, uncovered, 10–15 minutes.
+• Slowly pour in vegetable broth, scraping up any browned bits on the bottom of the pan.
+Add the beans and stir.
+Bring to a boil, then reduce the heat to a gentle simmer.
+Cook uncovered for 10–15 minutes.

-• Remove pot from heat.
-Remove 2 cups of the soup and transfer into a blender.
-Blend until completely smooth and pour back into the pot (use a spatula to scrape it all back in!).
-Mix to combine.
-Add 3 tablespoons pesto and stir through.
-Taste and adjust seasonings; I typically add another 1/4 teaspoon salt here—the flavors should sing!
+• Remove 2 cups of soup and blend until smooth.
+Pour it back into the pot and stir to combine.
+Add 3 tablespoons pesto and mix well.
+Taste and adjust seasonings (I usually add another 1/4 teaspoon salt).

-• Serve immediately and drizzle in another 1/2 tablespoon (or more—to taste preference!) of pesto into bowls.
-Serve with fresh thyme if desired and with hearty buttered bread for dunking!
+• Ladle the soup into bowls and drizzle each with 1/2 tablespoon pesto (or more, to taste).
+Garnish with fresh thyme and serve with buttered bread for dunking!

 Video